P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Introduction

-To address the aforementioned concerns, we propose a novel language-enhanced transformer-based architecture.
-In the proposed framework, all cell values from various modalities (continuous, categorical, binary, and free-texts) are processed as texts such that the pre-trained sentence encoder is able to extract the cell embeddings in the harmonized language latent space for feature representation.
-However, raw cell values may not produce optimal cell embeddings with the pre-trained encoder as most of them consist of words or phrases rather than natural sentences.
-Inspired by the concepts of prompt learning, we introduce the prompts construction module, which uses pre-defined medical language templates to modify cell values into natural sentences, called medical prompts.
-The use of medical prompts allows the pre-trained sentence encoder to better represent the contextual information of the raw cells since they are more closely aligned with the training objective of the pre-trained model.
-Moreover, the medical language templates are designed based on different types of features, incorporating additional clinical information into the model.
-In the harmonized language latent space, all cell embeddings from different modalities are fused and explored in the cell transformer encoder to generate high-level embeddings.
-We also design the masked pooling layer that uses non-empty positional cells to produce the patient embeddings, which are then passed to the classification head to make predictions.
-Our network serves as the backbone of modeling different modalities in EHRs and can be easily extended with any classification head to accurately estimate medical intervention duration.
+To address the aforementioned issues, we propose PTransformer, a novel \underline{P}rompt-based multimodal tabular \underline{Transformer} architecture for medical tabular data, which consists of two major components: tabular cell embedding generator and tabular transformer.
+In tabular cell embedding generator, all cell values from various modalities (continuous, categorical, binary, and free-texts) are processed as texts such that the frozen pre-trained sentence encoder is able to explore the textual information and extract the cell embeddings in the harmonized language semantic space for feature representation.
+In order to produce optimal cell embeddings with the pre-trained encoder, we introduce the prompts construction module that transform cell values into natural sentences with our designed medical prompts.
+The medical prompts helps to extract most relevant information from the pre-trained sentence encoder in the medical context, thus incorporating additional clinical information into the model.
+In the tabular transformer, all cell embeddings from different modalities in the harmonized language latent space are fused and integrated to generate high-level patient embedding for making predictions with a shallow network.
+Our model serves as the backbone of modeling different modalities in medical tabular data and can be easily extended for various medical tasks.
+Figure \ref{fig:framework_comparision} provides a detailed comparison between the existing methodologies and our proposed PTransformer.